crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 ### Add your workflow to the repository

-1. In Galaxy, navigate to the workflow you want to version
+1. In Galaxy, navigate to the workflow you want to add
 2. Click on the workflow menu (⋮) and select "Download" or "Export"
 3. Save the workflow as a file called `workflow.ga` on your computer
 4. Clone your GitHub repository locally: